elc1798/elc1798.github.io/_posts/2017-05-21-Project-Libra-First-Draft-Chapter-1-Part-1.md

 corner of the room, eyes wide with fear.
 Her voice was quivering as she pleaded more and more.

-*You also have a second lover and a child who isn't your husband's.*
+*Sorry.
+Orders are orders.*

 "Please, no!
 I promise!
-I'll give you as much money as you want!
-I'll give you as much political power as I can!
+Do you want money?
+Do you want political power?
 Please, don't take me away from my family!"

-*Like I need money.
-Or political power.
-Who even is your family at this point?*
+*I don't want money.
+Or political money.
+What I want is...*

 She was crying, her mind breaking.
 I could feel the turmoil of her thoughts, as she struggled to accept her impending death.